-Elastic Agent is a single, unified way to add monitoring for logs, metrics, and other types of data to each host.
+Elastic Agent is a single, unified way to add monitoring for logs, metrics, and other types of data to a host.
+It can also protect hosts from security threats, query data from operating systems, and more.
 A single agent makes it easier and faster to deploy monitoring across your infrastructure.
-The agent’s single, unified policy makes it easier to add integrations for new data sources.
+Each agent has a single policy you can update to add integrations for new data sources, security protections, and more.

-The Elastic Agent policy allows you to use any number of integrations for data sources.
-You can apply the Elastic Agent policy to multiple agents, making it even easier to manage configuration at scale.
+Agent policies specify which integrations you want to run and on which hosts.
+You can apply an Elastic Agent policy to multiple agents, making it even easier to manage configuration at scale.

-When you add an integration, you select the agent policy to use then configure inputs for logs and metrics, such as the path to your Nginx access logs.
-When you’re done, you save the integration to update the Elastic Agent policy.
+When you add an integration, you configure inputs for logs and metrics, such as the path to your Nginx access logs.
+When you’re done, you save the integration to an Elastic Agent policy.
 The next time enrolled agents check in, they receive the update.
 Having the policies automatically deployed is more convenient than doing it yourself by using SSH, Ansible playbooks, or some other tool.

 If you prefer infrastructure as code, you may use YAML files and APIs.